James-VT/MS3_Halo_Pizza/README.md

     * Spark Adobe is a fremium online service for creating graphics and images.
 I have used it for the creation of the pizzacardbackground.png image.

 * [Heroku](https://devcenter.heroku.com/)
     * Heroku is where we deploy this live site.
+Throughout, we have ensured the version being deployed to Heroku matches our development version by checking features and screen layouts on both versions.
+After the workspace was lost twice, we've got quite good at this!

 * [MongoDB](https://www.mongodb.com/)
     * MongoDB is where we host our NoSQL database.